 Skip advert

 Advertisement - Article continues below

 Then there’s the petrol-powered 1.2-litre Astra Sports Tourer, which is likely to be the volume seller.
 It’ll compete against similarly powered rivals, from the Ford Focus Estate, Kia Ceed Sportswagon, the already mentioned 308 SW and Leon Estate, Skoda Octavia Estate, Toyota Corolla Touring Sports, and the Volkswagen Golf Estate.
-This version of Astra Sports Tourer will have a choice of either 109bhp or 128bhp power outputs, and comes with a six-speed manual gearbox as standard.
-An optional eight-speed automatic transmission is available for the more powerful version.
+This version of Astra Sports Tourer has 128bhp and comes with a six-speed manual gearbox as standard, or an optional eight-speed automatic transmission.
+If you need better fuel economy, a mild-hybrid 134bhp e-DCT6 mild-hybrid version of this engine is available, which uses a small electric motor and battery to boost performance and lower fuel consumption and emissions.

+Skip advert